claudiaaling/BENG183scVelo/FinalPaper.md

 ### 4. Transcriptional Switches
 Phase plots for individual genes show the relationship between spliced and unspliced mRNA, revealing when genes switch on or off.
 These transcriptional switches help identify regulators that may drive fate decisions.
 For example, genes like Actn4, Ppp3ca, Cpe, or Nnat show distinct kinetic patterns that correlate with major branch points in the trajectory.

+## Advantages of scVelo's Dynamical Model
+Past RNA velocity  methods have relied on the steady-state model, which assumes constant gene expression rates and, therefore, a stable ratio of unspliced  to spliced mRNA transcripts.
+It looks for deviations from this assumed model to generate velocity vectors.